Online education: The foundations of online teaching Quiz Answers

 • Loosely stated to encourage creativity

-• Do nothing and hope the student realises they are dominating the forum
+• Do nothing and hope the student realizes they are dominating the forum

 • Privately contact the student and manage the situation in a sensitive and empathetic way